Notice to NARA Researchers and FOIA Requesters

 The Library of Congress also maintains archival collections from of other Presidential papers.
 Additionally, there are other Presidential LIbraries outside the National Archives system which are privately operated.

 Have President or Mrs. Obama written any books?

 President Obama published his first book, Dreams From my Father: A Story of Race and Inheritance, in 1995.
-His second book, The Audacity of Hope: Thoughts on Reclaiming the American Dream, was published in 2006.
-President Obama also wrote a children’s book, Of Thee I Sing: A Letter to my Daughters, in 2010.
+His second book, The Audacity of Hope: Thoughts on Reclaiming the American Dream, was published in 2006, which was followed by a children’s book, Of Thee I Sing: A Letter to my Daughters, in 2010.
 In late 2020, President Obama published a memoir titled A Promised Land.